- 1 pork tenderloin (3/4 pound)

 - 1/3 cup shredded Gruyere or Swiss cheese

 - 1 teaspoon minced fresh thyme or 1/4 teaspoon dried thyme

 - 1 small garlic clove, minced

 - 1/8 teaspoon pepper

 - Cut a lengthwise slit down the center of the roast to within 1/2 in. of bottom.
 Open roast so it lies flat; cover with plastic wrap.
 Flatten to 1/2-in. thickness.
 Remove wrap; sprinkle with cheese, apricots, thyme, garlic, salt, pepper and cayenne.

 - Roll up jelly-roll style, starting with a long end.
-Tie at 1-1/2-inch to 2-inch intervals with kitchen string; secure ends with toothpicks.
-Transfer to an 11-in. x 7-in. baking dish coated with cooking spray.
+Tie at 1-1/2- to 2-inch intervals with kitchen string; secure ends with toothpicks.
+Transfer to an 11x7-in. baking dish coated with cooking spray.
 Brush tenderloin with butter.
-Bake at 375° for 30-35 minutes or until a meat thermometer reads 160°.
+Bake at 375° for 30-35 minutes or until a thermometer reads 160°.
 Let stand for 5 minutes before slicing.
 Yield: 2 servings.

 "This was wonderful and the presentation was great.
 This has become a regular in my rotation of meals.
 Fancy enough for company or a nice romatic meal."